zznewclear13/zznewclear13.me/posts/lagos-stadium-competition.md

 ![Stadium Design](../images/articles/design_01/Stadium_Design.jpg)

-In our disign project, "Rolling Stadium Gathers No Waste", the stadium serves in two ways.
+In our design project, "Rolling Stadium Gathers No Waste", the stadium serves in two ways.
 On match days, the stadium could provide space for 40,000 people to enjoy themselves in the event.
 Alternatively, on non-match days, the stadium could transform into a commercial complex.

 Considering the local feature of Lagos, we focused on the enormous potential of cars in Lagos and therefore, designed a ramp system for the stadium for cars to go inside the stadium.